anionDev/ScriptCollection/ReadMe.md

 ## Download sourcecode using git

-You can simply git-clone the ScriptCollection and then use the code under the provided license.
+You can simply git-clone the ScriptCollection and then use the scripts under the provided license.

 '''
 git clone https://github.com/anionDev/scriptcollection